nerdsandwords/poynter-pdf/README.md

 ### Cleaned files

-- [cleaned/multi-page/html/](cleaned/multi-page/html/) - The ABBYY multi-page versions with simplified HTML, as a result of running [scripts/clean_html.py](lib/clean_html.py).
+- [cleaned/multi-page/html/](cleaned/multi-page/html/) - The ABBYY multi-page versions with simplified HTML, as a result of running [scripts/clean_html.py](scripts/clean_html.py).
 The next step is to convert this to Markdown, which can then easily be edited for mistakes.

+### Scripts

+- [scripts/clean_html.py](scripts/clean_html.py) - Uses Beautiful Soup 4 to remove all the unnecessary `<span>` and `<a>` and inline CSS HTML in the files inside [html-conversions/multi-page/when-nerds-and-words-collide/](html-conversions/multi-page/when-nerds-and-words-collide/).
+The result is [cleaned/multi-page/html/](cleaned/multi-page/html/)

 ## Tentative steps